Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 | [Grove Natural Disaster Sensor Kit](https://www.seeedstudio.com/natural-disaster-sensor-solution-kit.html) | $65.6    | A collection of 5 Grove modules: Lightning sensor, Vibration Sensor, PM2.5 Dust Sensor, Flame Sensor, and ORP Sensor |

 ### Call to Action

 #### Confirmation throught Replication

 Scientific approach obliges us to confirm a reading with another sensor in order to lower down false positives.
-This would allow us (for example) to seacrh for wildfires by its [occurance through vision](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/) and the wildfire sensor or the PM sensros in the pack.
+This would allow us (for example) to seacrh for wildfires by its occurance through vision and the CO2  sensor or the air quality SENSECAP sensors in the pack.

 Do you have question about the Kit or ideas on how to implement a Disaster Prevention System?
 Do you know somebody who would?